faudio/faudio/doc/600 Interfaces.md

 }
 ~~~~

-Note that most interfaces define generic functions wrapping their methods, saving the user from
+Note that most interfaces define generic functions wrapping their methods, saving
-having to write an explicit @ref doremir_interface call.
-By convention, the wrapper should be a
+the user from having to write an explicit [interface](@ref doremir_interface) call.
+By
-function of the same name as the interface method.
-Thus the above function could be defined more
+convention, the wrapper should be a function of the same name as the interface
-briefly as follows.
+method.
+Thus the above function could be defined more briefly as follows.

 ~~~~
 void * doremir_min(void *a, void *b)